Bombieri-Vinogradov for multiplicative functions, and beyond the $x^{1/2}$-barrier: Breaking the -barrier

 \section{Breaking the $x^{1/2}$-barrier}

 To break the $x^{1/2}$-barrier, we need to reduce the $Q^2$ in the upper bound in Lemma~\ref{BilinBound}.
 This term arises in the estimates that the number of terms in various arithmetic progressions is the length of that progression plus $O(1)$.
-The idea now is to be more precise about all those ``$O(1)$''s by using Fourier analysis to obtain some cancellation.
+Following ideas from~\cite{BFI1,FI,Zh} and others, we will be more precise about all those ``$O(1)$''s by using Fourier analysis to obtain some cancellation

 We will be able to do this when the residue classes $a_q$ do not vary with $q$:

 Let $1\leq |a|\ll Q\leq x^{\frac{20}{39}-\delta}$ for some small fixed $\delta>0$, and consider the residue classes $a\pmod q$ when $q \sim Q$ and $(a,q) = 1$.
 Let $F$ be the function defined by

 when $n \neq a$, and set $F(a) = 0$.
 Writing $\tau$ for the divisor function, we have $|F(n)| \ll \tau(n-a) \leq x^{o(1)}$ for each $n \neq a$ and $n \leq x$, and so $ \|F\|_{\infty}\leq x^{o(1)}$.
 Moreover we have the $L^2$-bound: